High-dimensional Laplace asymptotics up to the concentration threshold: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 Section~\ref{sec:notation} introduces the notation and conventions used throughout.
 In Section~\ref{sec:main res}, we describe the problem setting and state the main result, and Section~\ref{sec:proof} outlines the proof strategy.
 Section~\ref{sec:in} derives the expansion of the main contribution to the integral coming from a neighborhood of zero, while Section~\ref{sec:cum} computes the expansion coefficients in terms of cumulants.
 The tail contribution is estimated in Section~\ref{sec:out}.
-Section~\ref{sec:examples} compares our results with the expansion of $I(\la)$ in~\cite{katsevich2025a} and presents two applications of our expansion.
+Section~\ref{sec:meas} presents our results on the approximation of $\pi\propto e^{-\la f}$ and on computing expectations against $\pi$.
+Section~\ref{sec:examples} compares our results with related work in the literature, and presents two applications of our expansion.
 Various technical results are collected in the appendices.